 Genres: Children’s literature, Fantasy literature

-Let’s start with the book cover itself.
+Let’s start with the book cover of The Brothers Lionheart.
 It’s beautifully illustrated, front and back, and the brief description on the back of the book makes you want to delve into it.

 It is no different once you start reading the book, as there are illustrations throughout the pages, which add to being able to visualise the story, especially for children.
 The book has a rather dark theme considering it is a children’s book after all.
 It tackles subjects in a very honest and pure way, touching on death, betrayal and rebellion but it is equally balanced by lighter themes of platonic love, loyalty, courage and most importantly hope.